mdn/content/files/en-us/learn/server-side/express_nodejs/mongoose/index.md

 > **Note:** All callbacks in Mongoose use the pattern `callback(error, result)`.
 If an error occurs executing the query, the `error` parameter will contain an error document and `result` will be null.
 If the query is successful, the `error` parameter will be null, and the `result` will be populated with the results of the query.

-> **Note:** It is important to remember that not finding any results is **not an error** for a search —but it may be a fail-case in the context of your application.
+> **Note:** It is important to remember that not finding any results is **not an error** for a search — but it may be a fail-case in the context of your application.
 If your application expects a search to find a value you can either check the result in the callback (`results==null`) or daisy chain the [orFail()](https://mongoosejs.com/docs/api.html#query_Query-orFail) method on the query.

 If you don't specify a callback then the API will return a variable of type [Query](https://mongoosejs.com/docs/api.html#query-js).
 You can use this query object to build up your query and then execute it (with a callback) later using the `exec()` method.